How does the money work?

 National Minimum Wage

-Irrespective of the differences paid for roles, the UK does have a National Minimum Wage which details the minimum hourly wage a worker should receive.
-If you are over 25 then you are entitled to the National Living Wage.
+While there are pay differences between roles, the UK does have a National Minimum Wage which details the minimum hourly wage a worker should receive.
+If you are over 23 then you are entitled to the National Living Wage.

 It’s a criminal offence for employers to not pay someone the National Minimum Wage or National Living Wage.

 If you think your pay is below the correct minimum wage rate you should talk to your employer in the first instance.
 If this does not solve the problem, you can ask the employer in writing to see your payment records.
 You can take someone with you and make copies of the records.
 If an employer owes you any arrears, they have to pay these to you.

 You can contact Acas to help you solve a payment dispute.
 You can also make a complaint to HM Revenue and Customs (HMRC) about your employer or employment agency or complain on behalf of someone else.

 Whether you work a day, a week, a month or longer if you are PAYE or a sole trader then you are entitled to paid holiday for every day you work.
 It doesn’t matter what role or rate you are working at.
 If you don’t take your accrued holiday entitlement by the time you complete the contract then you should be paid for this untaken holiday (known as ‘payment in lieu’).